 - 5.1 Incentive Bonus Terms.
 The Committee shall establish the terms of the Incentive Bonus for each Participant or group of Participants in the manner and within the time limits specified in this Section 5.
 For each Participant or group of Participants for each Performance Period, the Committee shall specify: - (a) Target Bonus.
 A Target Bonus, expressed as a percentage of the Participant's base salary or a specified dollar amount; - (b) Incentive Bonus.
 The amount that may be payable under an Incentive Bonus, expressed as a percentage of the Target Bonus, based on the level (or varying levels) of achievement of the Performance Measures; for these purposes, the Incentive Bonus payable based on varying levels of achievement may be expressed either as (i) a matrix of percentages of the Target Bonus that will be paid at specified levels of achievement of the Performance Measures or (ii) a mathematical formula that determines the percentage of the Target Bonus that will be paid at varying levels of achievement of the Performance Measures. - (c) Performance Measures.
 The Performance Measures applicable to the Incentive Bonus; and - (d) Conditions on Incentive Bonus.
-Any specific circumstances under which an Incentive Bonus specified under subsection (b) above may be reduced or forfeited (but not increased). - Performance Measures.
-For purposes of the Plan, "Performance Measure" means any objectively determinable measure (or measures) of performance relating to any one or more of the following performance criteria, or derivations of such performance criteria, either individually, alternatively or in any combination, applied to either the Company as a whole or to a business unit, division, line or Subsidiary, either individually, alternatively or in any combination, and measured either annually or cumulatively over a period of years, on an absolute basis or relative to a pre-established target, to previous years' results or to an index or indices or a designated comparison group or groups, in each case as specified by the Committee: (i) net earnings or earnings per share (including earnings before interest, taxes, depreciation and/or amortization); (ii) income, net income or operating income; (iii) revenues; (iv) net sales; (v) return on sales; (vi) return on equity; (vii) return on capital (including return on total capital or return on invested capital); (viii) return on assets or net assets; (ix) earnings per share; (x) economic or business value added measurements; (xi) return on invested capital; (xii) return on operating revenue; (xiii) cash flow (before or after dividends); (xiv) stock price; (xv) total stockholder return; (xvi) market capitalization; (xvii) economic value added; (xviii) debt leverage (debt to capital); (xix) operating profit or net operating profit; (xx) operating margin or profit margin; (xxi) cash from operations; (xxii) market share; (xxiii) product development, release schedules, lead times, delivery or quality; (xxiv) new product innovation; (xxv) cost or expense controls; (xxvi) customer acquisition or retention; (xxvii) customer service; or (xxviii) customer satisfaction.
-The Performance Measure and any targets with respect thereto determined by the Committee need not be based upon an increase, a positive or improved result or avoidance of loss.
+Any specific circumstances under which an Incentive Bonus specified under subsection (b) above may be reduced or forfeited (but not increased).

+Performance Measures.
+For purposes of the Plan, "Performance Measure" means any objectively determinable measure (or measures) of performance relating to any one or more of the following performance criteria, or derivations of such performance criteria, either individually, alternatively or in any combination, applied to either the Company as a whole or to a business unit, division, line or Subsidiary, either individually, alternatively or in any combination, and measured either annually or cumulatively over a period of years, on an absolute basis or relative to a pre-established target, to previous years' results or to an index or indices or a designated comparison group or groups, in each case as specified by the Committee: (i) net earnings or earnings per share (including earnings before interest, taxes, depreciation and/or amortization); (ii) income, net income or operating income; (iii) revenues; (iv) net sales; (v) return on sales; (vi) return on equity; (vii) return on capital (including return on total capital or return on invested capital); (viii) return on operating revenue; (xii) cash flow (before or after dividends); (xiv) stock price; (xv) total stockholder return; (xvi) market capitalization; (xvii) economic value added; (xviii) debt leverage (debt to capital); (xii) operating profit or net operating profit; (xx) operating margin or profit margin; (xxi) cash from operations; (xxii) market share; (xxii) product development, release schedules, lead times, delivery or quality; (xxiv) new product innovation; (xxv) cost or expense controls; (xxvi) customer acquisition or retention; (xxvii) customer service; or (xxviii) customer service; or improved result or avoidance of loss.